Sunrise: Santtu conducts Strauss

 Multi-buy offer available; under-18s and concessions discounts available; discounted tickets for students via the Student Pulse app one month before the concert (limited availability)

 1h 50 minutes, including a 20 minute interval

 Free printed programmes will be available at the venue.
-Digital programme notes available a week before the event
+Read the digital programme notes here.

 Philharmonia Box Office: 0800 652 6717

 John Luther Adams’s Across the Distance heralds the opening of the Philharmonia Orchestra’s Human / Nature series.
 24 horn players fill the public spaces of the Royal Festival Hall with glorious sound in this free performance supported by John and Carol Wates.